thomasvt/Box2DNet/README.md

+> Latest regen from Box2D sources: **2025/02/25**

 # Intro

-This is Box2dNet, a 'close-to-the-metal' C# wrapper for box2d **v3** (which came out mid 2024)

-Latest regen from Box2D sources: **2025/02/25**

-# Description

 This is a .NET 8.0 PInvoke wrapper for [Box2d v3](https://github.com/erincatto/box2d).
 The main objective for this wrapper is to be very thin, as if you were working directly with the original C library.

-Next to the generated wrapper, some convenient helpers are included for simplifying your work in .NET.
+Next to the generated wrapper, some helper code is provided for simplifying your work in .NET.
 See below for explanations about these features.

 > I don't use Unity and therefore cannot support it.
 This wrapper is meant to run in standard .NET runtimes, for instance combined with Monogame or Godot.